 As a student on this service, you will have unparalleled exposure to knee and hip anatomy, including the manipulation of opened, exposed joints.
 You will also see and use powerful tools required to shape bone surfaces and allow for stable implantation.
 Proper retraction is a necessity.
 Because the incisions are large, students will also have ample opportunity to suture.
 In clinic, students will see a variety of important physical exam skills and learn to stratify various stages of joint disease through history, physical exam, and radiographic evidence.
-Joint surgeries carry significant risk and thus typically require at least 2-3 days in the hospital.
+Joint surgeries carry significant risk and may require at least 2-3 days in the hospital, although patients undergoing primary joint replacements may discharge the same day as their surgery.
 Efficient rounding is paramount to the service and there is plenty that a student can do to help out.